mattpolicastro/The-Smart-phone--Self/Chapter One/Chapter One.md

 3. The processes of alienation and objectification were transformed even further with the advent of Fordism, which objectified the worker not only as a source of production labour but also as an end for the consumption of commodities.

 Gramsci virtually ignored consumption, but again, Aglietta was equipped with the distance of history to identify the origins of capitalist consumption.
 We understand that in the development of Fordism, the role of the worker was transforming to that of the consumer.
 But how did that change take place?

-### The Creation of the Consumer

-While Marx was never able to write at length on consumption, it is obvious he understood its importance.
-Commodification applied not only to the treatment of the worker, but also the worker's products, and his conception of commodity fetishism was an early attempt at understanding the new world of consumer goods.
-Aglietta defines consumption much more thoroughly, however.
-While the alienation and objectification of the worker was a necessary condition for the capitalist mode of production, the formation of a "social norm of working-class consumption" is a means of maintaining that very mode of production (1979:152).

-Prior to Fordism, the primary space of consumption—the home—remained outside the sphere of production, and could not be interfered in by capitalism (1979:156-57).
-However, the transition to Fordism also brought about standardised housing and transportation: necessities which allowed capitalist influence to extend beyond the previously-demarcated boundaries between work and life.
-Indeed, as organisations like the extended family were rent apart by the urbanisation characteristic of rapid capitalist development, commodities became increasingly small in scope and were facilitated through the workplace, the home, and transportation: the means of consumption (1979:158–59).
-It is important to reiterate: these changes were tremendously progressive at first blush; they eliminated many of the hazards of heavy industrial development, but they were very much part of the growing influence the capitalist system maintained outside of the labour exchange.
-The final result was the socialisation of mass consumption; the production and consumption of commodities in unprecedented numbers to maintain the relation of the worker to the capitalist, but to practically maintain the generation of surplus-value.

-This process of surplus-value generation and capital accumulation, however, inevitably led to crises of accumulation—the depressions of the early 20th century being excellent examples.
-Aglietta concluded, "Every major crisis of accumulation is a crisis of the present conditions of reproduction of this relation" (1979:169).
-It is here that the frontier principle is reapplied; just as the United States recognised war-torn Europe as a new frontier for production and consumption, the socialisation of consumption evolved from bare necessity to considerations of class and status (the birth of "keeping up with the Joneses") (1979:157).

 This logic has become rampant in the computing industries, if only inadvertently.
 "Disrupt yourself, before you are disrupted" has become the mantra of businesses who wish to maintain their profits and dominance.
 Crises of value accumulation happen alarmingly fast—look to the example of Blackberry, which maintained a highly-successful line of cellphones and early smartphones.
 With the wild success of the iPhone, consumer conceptions shifted dramatically, and the company now faces near-extinction as it realigns its product lines, internal structures, and relations to the rest of the system.